-The M2M device has two communication mode.
+The M2M device has two communication modes.

 The normal communication mode (the water level is within a safe range): the data transmission interval is infrequent (e.g. once an hour).

-The abnormal communication mode (the water level exceeds the normal range (hazards )) : the data transmission interval is frequent (e.g. every minute).
+The abnormal communication mode (the water level exceeds the normal range (hazards)): the data transmission interval is frequent (e.g. every minute).